havelund/daut/README.md

 #### How Did the Initial State Get Recorded?

 You may wonder how the state procuced by the `always` function ends up being monitored.
 After all, it is just a call of a function that returns a state.
-It happens conveniently that the first state created in a monitor becomes the initial state of the monitor (a side effect).
+It happens conveniently that any state created in a monitor before the first call of the `verify(event: Event)` method becomes part of the initial state of the monitor (a side effect of generating the state).

 ## Naming the Intermediate State via a Function Call